Reknan-dev/City-Life/README.md

 ## About The Project

-  I created this project to practice the JavaScript language and start creating something a little more elaborate with CSS, since I'm new to development
+I created this web app for my studies at Start2Impact University, as a practice project for my advanced Javascript skills

 <p align="right">(<a href="#readme-top">back to top</a>)</p>